berwynhoyt/lua-yottadb/blog/lua-efficiency-blog.md

 Yep.
 That all happened at every iteration.

-Next, I built some [benchmarks tests](https://github.com/anet-be/mlua/tree/master/benchmarks) to track our improvement, then got stuck into improving things.[^luabuild] Number (3) would require caching of the C array.
+Next, I built some [benchmarks tests](https://github.com/anet-be/mlua/tree/master/benchmarks) to track our improvement, then got stuck into improving things.[^luabuild] Avoiding number (3) would require caching of the C array.
 But we could avoid (1) and maybe (2) by checking them just once at the start of the loop.
 This was fairly quickly done, with respectable improvements to iteration speed, including:

-- 25% faster type checking of function parameters using table-lookup rather than a for-loop to find valid types
+- [25% faster type checking](https://github.com/anet-be/lua-yottadb/pull/23/commits/774018fe522c8d1f3c097370f1e7850db84b9c1d) of function parameters using table-lookup rather than a for-loop to find valid types
-- 50% faster by not re-checking subscripts at the Lua level every iteration
+- [50% faster by not re-checking subscripts](https://github.com/anet-be/lua-yottadb/pull/23/commits/aa2496ef75e4840d650a9af7e5f5096921f49ba2) at the Lua level every iteration

 But what if we wanted to improve every single database operation, not just iteration?
 The benchmarks showed that there were two slow tasks critical to every single database operation: a) converting the subscript list to C, and b) creating new Lua nodes.